mikromika/skeleton-laravel-5.4/README.md

 First project;
 Blog - I am building two step registeration and merged adviced login system with user has diffrent roles and backend admin area.

-Second project  Sentinel, This skipped.
-I'll make it for my first and main project-

-3rd: Later on, I'll start look at, how make these for my main project.
+2nd: Later on, I'll start look at, how make these for my main project.

 - app logs for Gui, github updates via simple GUI.
 - user/roles management